jhrmnn/knitj/README.md

-# KnitJ — Evaluate Markdown in Jupyter kernels
+# KnitJ — Literate programming with Jupyter kernels

-Inspired by [knitr](https://yihui.name/knitr/) and [R Markdown](http://rmarkdown.rstudio.com), KnitJ dynamically renders regular Markdown into HTML and evaluates Python code cells in an IPython kernel.
-The source Markdown file is watched for changes, and any changed code cells are reevaluated and propagated to the browser via WebSocket.
+Inspired by [knitr](https://yihui.name/knitr/) and [R Markdown](http://rmarkdown.rstudio.com), KnitJ renders a mix of markdown and source code into HTML by evaluating the code in a Jupyter kernel.

-The following markdown snippet,
+In addition to a one-off conversion, KnitJ can serve the HTML document via HTTP and watch the source file for changes.
+When the source file is changed, KnitJ reevaluates only the changed bits (defined by boundaries between markdown and source code), and pushes the updates into the HTML document via WebSocket.

+## Example

+Either of the two following files renders into the same HTML document below with `knitj $SOURCE >$SOURCE.html`.

     ```python
     #::hide